-Meanwhile, in the late 20th century, a change was coming over the British economy, sometimes called de-industrialization.
+Meanwhile, in the late 20th century, a change was coming in the British economy, sometimes called de-industrialization.
 Traditional industries such as coal mining, textiles, and shipbuilding declined rapidly.
 On the other hand service industries such as tourism, education, retail, and finance grew rapidly and this sector became the main source of employment.

 In the early 20th century it was unusual for married women to work (except in wartime).
-However, in the 1950s and 1960s it became common for them to do so – at least part-time.
+However, in the 1950s and 1960s, it became common for them to do so – at least part-time.
 New technology in the home made it easier for women to do paid work.
-Before the 20th-century housework was so time-consuming married women did not have time to work.
+Before the 20th century housework was so time-consuming married women did not have time to work.
 At the same time, the economy changed.
 Manufacturing became less important and service industries grew to create more opportunities for women.

 Poverty in 20th Century Britain

 At the beginning of the 20th century surveys showed that 25% of the population of Britain was living in poverty.
 They found that at least 15% were living at the subsistence level.
 They had just enough money for food, rent, fuel, and clothes.
 They could not afford ‘luxuries’ such as newspapers or public transport.
 About 10% were living below subsistence level and could not afford an adequate diet.